Kangchenjunga north base camp – Khambachhen

 25th October

 There were different reports about the expected amount of snow en-route base camp.
 So far the route has been devoid of snow.
 But on this last leg, it’d be surprising if Makalu didn’t throw up some challenge.
 After all its the fifth highest mountain in the world.
 I recalled the videos of the base camp.
 I have seen them multiple times over the years and hoped to reach there someday.
 Today would give us that opportunity.
 I yearned to reach that final little wooden bridge.
 It lay over the frozen stream of the Barun river.
 Beyond that, the lodges of the base camp welcomes the travelers.
 Unlike the Everest base camp, where one can’t get to see the summit, Makalu is visible from its base camp in full glory.
 It’s areal distance from the base camp is even lesser than that of Mt Annapurna from its southern base camp.
 I suspected that Langmale would offer a panoramic view of the peaks.
 Clouds deprived us yesterday.
-But the moment I entered the lawn at the early hours of dawn, I could see the sky littered with stars.
+But I entered the lawn at the early hours of dawn.
+I could see the sky littered with stars.
 The dark silhouette of the surrounding mountains corroborated my understanding.
 Mt Makalu isn’t visible from here but others dominated the sky.
 There was a trail that gradually moved up from the lawn towards another set of rooms.
 The trail circumvented around them, went beyond and disappeared in the darkness.
 That’s the trail towards Makalu base camp.
 Despite enough warm wear the cold was biting.
 We kept our vigil on the dark edges of the surrounding peaks.
 We watched on as the drama of colors was about to play out.

 Langmale